Zaid1120/MQMerlin/README.md

   <h3 align="center">MQMerlin</h3>

   <p align="center">
-    MQMerlin is a user-friendly tool aimed at simplifying the understanding and monitoring of MQ systems.
+    MQMerlin is a user-friendly tool aimed at simplifying the monitoring and troubleshooting of IBM MQ systems.
     <br />
     <br />
     <a href="https://github.com/MQMerlin/MQMerlin/issues">Bug Report</a>